This website is currently under construction.

 The assessment of the Knowledge, Skills, and Abilities specific to these JR classifications: Security Officer 1, Residential Counselor, Counselor Assistant, Supervisor, Community Counselor, and Coordinator.

-Upon completion of this half day course learners will:
+Upon completion of this three day course learners will:

-Students must complete mandatory on-boarding training before attending JRA-PC:
+Students must complete mandatory on-boarding training before attending JRA-PA: